-In the context of supervised classification, PAC-Bayesian bounds have proved to be the tightest \citep{Langford2003,McAllester2004,Ambroladze2007}.
+In the context of supervised classification, PAC-Bayesian bounds have been used to explain the generalisation capability of learning algorithms \citep{Langford2003,McAllester2004,Ambroladze2007}.
 Several recent works have focused on gradient descent based PAC-Bayesian algorithms, aiming to minimise a generalisation bound for stochastic classifiers \citep{Dziugaite2017,Zhou2019, Biggs2021}.
 Most of these studies use a surrogate loss to avoid dealing with the zero-gradient of the misclassification loss.
 Several authors used other methods to estimate of the misclassification error with a non-zero gradient by proposing new training algorithms to evaluate the optimal output distribution in PAC-Bayesian bounds analytically \citep{McAllester1998,Eugenio2021a,Eugenio2021}.
-Recently, there have been some interesting works which use information-theoretic approach to find PAC-bounds on generalization errors for machine learning \citep{XuRaginskyNIPS17, Esposito2021} and deep learning \citep{Jakubovitz2108}.
+Recently, \citep{NagarajanKolter2019} showed that uniform convergence might be unable to explain generalisation in deep learning by creating some examples where the test error is bounded by $\delta$ but the (two-sided) uniform convergence on this set of classifiers will yield only a vacuous generalisation guarantee larger than $1-\delta$ for some $\delta \in (0,1)$.
+This result is derived from evaluating the bounds presented in \citep{Neyshabur2018APA} and \citep{Bartlett2017}.
+There have been some interesting works which use information-theoretic approach to find PAC-bounds on generalization errors for machine learning \citep{XuRaginskyNIPS17, Esposito2021} and deep learning \citep{Jakubovitz2108}.